fulstak/rhombus-wiki/content/contribute.md

 {{< /tabs >}}

-- if multiple tab groups are present on the same page, you need to differentiate them via different `uniqueid`'s - it's best to always name the `uniqueid` semantically, e.g. "installing-particl-desktop":
+- if multiple tab groups are present on the same page, you need to differentiate them via different `uniqueid`'s - it's best to always name the `uniqueid` semantically, e.g. "installing-rhombus-desktop":

 ```
 {{</* tabs "uniqueid" */>}}